-13.1 Overwidth Vehicles or Vehicles with Loads:
+13.1 Over-width Vehicles or Vehicles with Loads

 - 13.1.1 Any vehicle exceeding legal width or any load which extends beyond three inches on either side of the vehicle shall have clearance lights on each side at the widest point.
-The clearance lights on the overwidth vehicle shall be placed such that they are visible to approaching traffic (from front, rear, or side).
-AND - 13.1.2 When width exceeds 10'6", two strips of white or alternating red and white retroreflective tape shall be placed at least 24" above the ground at or near the widest point of the front and rear facing surfaces on each side.
-Each strip must be at least 12" in length with one strip placed as horizontally and the other placed as vertically as possible in order to clearly mark the corners.
-AND - 13.1.3 When width exceeds 16' additional strips of alternating red and white retroreflective tape shall be placed horizontally and vertically on the front and rear facing surfaces covering not less than half of the width, and indicating the corners.
+The clearance lights on the over-width vehicle shall be placed such that they are visible to approaching traffic (from front, rear, or side); and - 13.1.2 When width exceeds 10 feet 6 inches, two strips of white or alternating red and white retroreflective tape shall be placed at least 24 inches above the ground at or near the widest point of the front and rear facing surfaces on each side of the over-width load/vehicle.
+Each strip must be at least 12 inches in length with one strip placed as horizontally and the other placed as vertically as possible in order to clearly mark the corners; and - 13.1.3 When width exceeds 16 feet, additional strips of alternating red and white retroreflective tape shall be placed horizontally and vertically on the front and rear facing surfaces covering not less than half of the width and indicating the corners.

-13.2 Overlength Vehicles or Vehicles with Loads:
+13.2 Over-length Vehicles or Vehicles with Loads

-- 13.2.1 Any semi-trailer or trailer over 53' in length shall have alternating red and white retroreflective tape on each side covering not less than half of its length and shall be equipped with one turn signal on each side near the mid point (at least 20' from either end). - 13.2.2 Any vehicle with a load over 70' in length shall have at least one (1) four (4) foot strip of alternating red and white retroreflective tape on each side of the vehicle or load at or near the midpoint OR shall have amber clearance lights placed such that they are visible from each side spaced not more than 16' apart.
+- 13.2.1 Any semi-trailer or trailer greater than 53 feet in length shall have alternating red and white retroreflective tape on each side covering not less than half of its length and shall be equipped with one turn signal on each side near the mid-point (at least 20 feet from either end). - 13.2.2 Any vehicle with a load greater than 70 feet in length shall have at least one four foot strip of alternating red and white retroreflective tape on each side of the vehicle or load at or near the midpoint OR shall have amber clearance lights placed such that they are visible from each side spaced not more than 16 feet apart.